xpert-ai/xpert/.github/CONTRIBUTING.md

-# Contributing to Metad Platform
+# Contributing to Xpert AI

-We would love for you to contribute to Metad Platform!
+We would love for you to contribute to Xpert AI!

 ## Submitting Pull Requests